Gary Dorrien ’78

 In 2010 Dorrien won the Choice Award for his book Social Ethics in the Making, which Choice described as “simply the definitive history of Christian social ethics in the USA…masterful, careful, and encyclopedic.”
 The Christian Century characterized it as “magnificent, sprawling, monumental, captivating, expertly written, and exhaustively researched.
 Social Ethics in the Making will soon be recognized as a classic.”

-More than forty reviewers have described Professor Dorrien’s trilogy, The Making of American Liberal Theology, as the definitive work in the field.
-Religious philosopher Nancy Frankenberry, in The Expository Times called it “an endeavor best described, by all accounts, as magisterial, definitive, and authoritative.”
+More than 50 reviewers have described Dorrien’s trilogy, The Making of American Liberal Theology, as the definitive work in the field.
+Religious philosopher Nancy Frankenberry, in The Expository Times, called it “an endeavor best described, by all accounts, as magisterial, definitive, and authoritative.”
 Intellectual historian J. David Hoeveler, in Modern Intellectual History, said its “magnificent scholarship” set a new standard for religious intellectual history.
 The Journal of Markets and Morality called it “monumental, encyclopedic, breathtaking.”
 Theologian William Placher, reviewing volume three in The Christian Century, observed: “This book completes a magnificent scholarly accomplishment, drawing on published works, reviews, unpublished correspondence, manuscripts and interviews.
 He seems to have read everything.”

 Dorrien has focused on economic democracy and social justice politics, post-Kantian philosophy, and modern theology throughout his career.
 His early books on these subjects include Reconstructing the Common Good (1990), The Neoconservative Mind: Politics, Culture, and the War of Ideology (1992), Soul in Society: The Making and Renewal of Social Christianity (1995), The Word as True Myth (1997), and The Barthian Revolt in Modern Theology (2000).